What is the National Honor Society?

 Steps in the Selection Process

 The selection process takes place twice a year.
 In the fall of each school year, students in grades 10, 11, 12 are eligible to become members of NHS.
-In the Spring, students in 11th grade and second-semester 10th grade are eligible to join NHS.
+In the Spring, students in grades 9, 10, or 11 may complete the candidate information form for membership the following year.
 The chapter adviser confirms grade point averages with the guidance office and compiles a list of those students who meet or exceed the grade point average requirement.
 The guidance office and administration confirm the eligibility list.

 Academically eligible students in good standing will be given an invitation letter and a date for the initial informational meeting.
 At this meeting a NHS packet will be handed out which includes information for those students who wish to continue the selection process.
 Included in the packet are a letter with details about the steps to be taken, a Student Activity Information sheet, selection process details, the By-Laws, and selection criteria.
 For further consideration in the selection process, eligible students must attend an information meeting and return the Student Activity Information Sheet and signature page by the given deadline.
 Receiving the NHS Packet is in no way an indication or guarantee of future selection

 A faculty council meets and each potential member is evaluated in the areas of leadership, service, and character.

 According to national guidelines, students are selected for membership based on four criteria: scholarship, leadership, service, and character.
 Selection takes into account a candidate's grade point average, involvement in school and community activities, leadership positions held, and evaluations from the members of the high school faculty.
 Again, selection for membership in the National Honor Society is an award from the faculty and is similar to any other scholarship or award in that it is a privilege and not a right of any student.